Ermyas62/alx-pre_course/README.md

-updated readme for last question
+ an updated readme for last question